FraSanvit/reserve-margins/README.md

 ### Introduction ###

 This repository is designed to test and delve deeper into the impacts of introducing newly implemented reserve margins on modeled energy systems.
-The formulation of the reserve margins is hardcoded into a branch of Calliope, accessible [(here)](https://github.com/FraSanvit/calliope/tree/0.6-reserves-margins).
+The formulation of the reserve margins is hardcoded into a branch of Calliope, accessible [(here)](https://github.com/FraSanvit/calliope/tree/0.6-reserves-margins-fix).

-If you want to contribute consider the [PR](https://github.com/calliope-project/calliope/pull/517) in the Calliope project repository.

 ### Features of reserve margins ###